TotallyInformation/node-red-contrib-uibuilder/docs/client-docs/control-from-node-red.md

 ---
-title: Controlling uibuilder's client from Node-RED
+title: Controlling UIBUILDER's client from Node-RED
 description: >
    How to send specially formatted messages from Node-RED to the uibuilder node that get information from the client and control how it works.
 created: 2023-02-23 11:59:44
-lastUpdated: 2023-07-02 15:50:23
+lastUpdated: 2023-09-30 13:02:38
 ---

-The uibuilder client library can be controlled in various ways from Node-RED to save you the bother of having to write front-end code.
+The UIBUILDER client library can be controlled in various ways from Node-RED to save you the bother of having to write front-end code.

 These ways are all summarised here.
 They all use a pre-formatted message sent to the appropriate `uibuilder` node in Node-RED.